dao-xyz/peerbit-examples/packages/file-share/README.md

 node ./cli/lib/esm/bin.js get ID [PATH (optional)]
 ```

 The cli is not yet published, hence why you have to write `node  ./cli/lib/esm/bin.js` before the command.
-But `plopp` (might be) the name for CLI app in the future.
+But `@peerbit/please` (might be) the name for CLI app in the future.